jobau611/bggn213_github/README.md

-# bggn213_github
+# BGGN213
-My class work from BGGN213 at UCSD.
+My class work from BGGN213 at UC San Diego.
-Testing.

-testing.